Sometimes set designers take on responsibility for the entire visual aesthetic of a performance as 'production

-Vacancies are advertised via the internet, in national newspapers (particularly The Guardian) and in specialist publications including The Stage newspaper, Broadcast, The Knowledge, Ariel (for BBC jobs) and Screen International as well as their online equivalents.
+Vacancies are advertised via the internet, in national newspapers and in specialist publications including The Stage newspaper, Broadcast, The Knowledge, Ariel (for BBC jobs) and Screen International as well as their online equivalents.

 Job shadowing and unpaid/vacation work experience can be helpful.
 It is essential to make speculative applications – directories such as the British Theatre Directory, Kemps Film, TV and Video Yearbook, Broadcast Production Guide, Kays UK Production Directory, the Guardian Media Guide, and Spotlight Contacts contain useful contact information.

 - Working well under pressure